HOMETOWN

 The reasons behind this collection are intrinsically related to my private sphere.
 The topic of Heimat became predominant in the last three years and remains an unresolved question in my life today.

-The 'after' meant my hometown had become unfamiliar, my former friends were gone, my house no longer existed, and my life had to be rebuilt elsewhere.
+A personal event drew a clear “before and after” line in my life: after spending two years in one of the most dangerous streets of the Ghetto of Genoa, my hometown had become unfamiliar, my former friends were gone, my "home" no longer existed, and my life had to be rebuilt elsewhere.

 Today I live, both physically and mentally, between three cities, embracing every day different languages, cultures, habits and systems of values.